The information on this page shows what happened at the 2017 Fair. Information on the 2018 Fair will appear here a few weeks before Fair day.

 Downstairs, the café will offer warming drinks and treats from 10am, with a mini craft market and lots of festive crafts activities for all the family.
 We will be giving free candy canes out to visitors!

 A range of children’s activities, including a Santa’s grotto, bouncy castle, guess the name of the bear.
 Come and find our winter wonderland near the Mill Road bridge!

 A friendly and relaxed social gathering with a guided tour of the mosque, exhibition, children’s activities and delicious ethnic food.
 You can also watch the prayers and ask any questions about Islam and Muslims.

 Stories old and new, from near and far, for children of all ages.
 Visitors can join us for one story or stay for half an hour.
 Sessions at 1pm and 3pm in The St Barnabas Centre behind the Church.

-Home during the week to Lifecraft, a user-led, self-help charity for those with mental health issues, the Bath House (corner of Gwydir Street) will provide a warm indoor space for children’s face painting and other activities, including Mill Road’s biggest and best lucky dip.
-There will be various stalls selling crafts, Christmas wreaths, holly and mistletoe and a variety of freshly cooked soups.
+Home during the week to Lifecraft, a user-led, self-help charity for those with mental health issues, the Bath House (corner of Gwydir Street) will provide a warm indoor space for children’s face painting and other activities, including a fabulous lucky dip.
+There will be various stalls selling crafts, Lifecraft’s own cards, mistletoe and a pick-and-mix of organic traditional English apples.

 The church will be open from 10.45am to 4pm.
 There will be a soft play area for under-fives inside, as well as a number of choirs performing throughout the day.